o19s/ubi/README.md

 ## 🌟 Spread the word!

-If you want to say thank you and/or support active development of the MAC:
+If you want to say thank you and/or support active development of UBI:

 - Add a GitHub Star to the project!
 - ???